-- 100% of entry fees if prior to September 8th, 2023 - 100% minus a \$75 processing fee per horse if after September 8th, 2023 and prior to when stall assignments and ride times are published (approximately 10 days prior to the start of competition) - Marketplace fees may be refunded if the horse is withdrawn from the Marketplace prior to August 15th.
-Marketplace fees are non-refundable after August 15th. - No refunds will be considered after ride times and stall assignments are published.
+- 100% of Final Entry fees if prior to September 6th, 2024 - 100% minus a \$75 processing fee per horse if after September 6th, 2024, and prior to when stall assignments and ride times are published (approximately 10 days prior to the start of competition) - Marketplace fees may be refunded if the horse is withdrawn from the Marketplace prior to August 15th.
+Marketplace fees are non-refundable after August 15th.

+• No refunds will be considered after ride times and stall assignments are published.
 This refund schedule does not apply to registration fees, which are non-refundable.